microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 ```

 > Spec note
-No <Window.Content> tag is required because Window.Content is updating in this spec to become the
+No <Window.Content> tag is required because the Window.Content property is updating in this spec to become the
 [ContentPropertyAttribute](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Markup.ContentPropertyAttribute).

 In a UWP app any UI thread already has a Window on it, which you can retrieve using the static